Zippy-boy/wire-pod/Installation.md

 3. Press "PAIR WITH VECTOR" and follow the instructions

 4. You should end up at a screen with an "ACTIVATE" button.
 Click on it
-    -   If it gets stuck for more than ~15 seconds, refresh the page and try again
+    -   If it gets stuck for more than ~20 seconds, refresh the page and try pairing again

 5. Your bot should now be fully authenticated!